How to Sell Your House Without a Realtor

 Many FSBO sellers inaccurately determine the value of their home, mainly because they have an emotional attachment that can cloud their perceived value.
 They'll look at listing prices of comparable homes that are active, meaning homes that are currently on the market but haven't sold yet.
 However, real estate professionals, including appraisers, will only use recently sold homes as comps in determining a home's value.

-According to data from the National Association of Realtors’ (NAR) 2018 Profile of Home Buyers and Sellers, FSBO homes sold faster than homes listed by an agent.
-But that’s because FBSO homes are often sold to someone the seller knows personally.
-A 2017 NAR study found that it takes 19 days longer for an FSBO property to sell compared to an agent listed home.
+According to data from the National Association of Realtors' (NAR) 2023 Profile of Home Buyers and Sellers, FSBO homes sold faster than homes listed by an agent.
+But that's because FBSO homes are sold to someone the seller knows personally 57% of the time.

 According to research by Zillow, 36% of FSBO sellers believe that selling without an agent will save them time, but the opposite is often the reality.
 They often spend a significant amount of time on the process because they must handle everything themselves.
 There are upfront costs involved with listing a home.
 An agent usually covers these costs and reimburses themselves for them via their commission.